Angular momentum of zero-frequency gravitons: The Eikonal Operator in the ZFL

 which can be evaluated as usual by a saddle-point approximation.

-The quantity $f_j(k)$ in~\eqref{eq:eiksr} is determined by the Weinberg soft factor for the background hard process.
-However, for our discussion, it is important to retain also the $-i0$ prescription that is suggested by the Feynman propagator to which the soft particle is attached, so that
+The quantity $f_j(k)$ in~\eqref{eq:eiksr} is determined by the Weinberg soft factor for the emission of a soft graviton on top of the background hard process.
+However, this is not a standard application of Weinberg's theorem, which only holds for {\em connected} amplitudes \cite{Weinberg:1995mt,Weinberg:1995mt}, while here we are dressing the full $S$-matrix, including the identity term.
+Moreover, for our discussion, it will be important to retain the $-i0$ prescription that is dictated by the Feynman propagator to which the soft particle is attached, so that

 Note that we work with conventions according to which the vector $k^\mu$ is always future directed, $k^0>0$, while all momenta $p_n$ are regarded as outgoing so that